rubatopy/rubato/CONTRIBUTING.md

     Also upload the wheel to the github release.

-    **NOTE:** This needs to be done for every major python version we support
+    **NOTE:** This needs to only be done for python 3.10

+6. Run the following command to update include the new version in the documentation:

+    ```shell
+    cd docs && python ghapi_cacher.py
+    ```

-6. Finally, add the following to the top of the changelog and push:
+7. Finally, add the following to the top of the changelog and push:

     ```markdown
     ## [Unreleased] - October 30, 2022 (Expected)